 Scientists employ a broad range of physical experiments and represent models through deeply specialized mathematics.
 The sense of wonder towards what complex phenomena may reveal in such an environment fascinates many artists who are inevitably drawn to the laboratory.

-Mónica Bello, Curator and Head
+Mónica Bello, Curator and Head of Arts at CERN

-Valeria Pietropaolo, Coordination and Administration
+Valeria Pietropaolo, Administration

 Ana Prendes, Communications and Content Producer